Waste service policy

-Wiltshire Council waste collection service
+Wiltshire Council waste collection service policy.

 Wiltshire Council (hereafter referred to as we) will collect household waste and recyclable materials on alternate fortnights in accordance with a published schedule where possible except in circumstances beyond our control.
 If this occurs, then collections will be re-scheduled.
 Collections are currently fortnightly.